 - Add the cream: Add the spices and the cream.
 Stir well.

-- Blend: Scoop the cooked soup into a blender and process until smooth.
+- Blend: Using an immersion blender, puree the soup.
+Also, you can scoop the cooked soup into a blender or food processor and process it until smooth.

-- Season: Add salt and pepper to taste, and depending on your taste, you can add more of the spices.
+- Season: Add salt and pepper to taste, and depending on your taste.
+Add more of the spices.
 Also, feel free to put it back on the pot to reheat or to add more broth if you think it is too thick.

 - Serve: Serve it while hot, and garnish with peanuts, cilantro, and a drizzle of cream.